 This is an age-old question for premeds trying to decide on the MD vs. DO route.
 Whether DOs make as much money as MDs depends on some specific factors, like residency, region, specialty and number of hours worked.
 This post focuses on salary.
 You can also check out our post on other differences between DOs [...]

-Here's our BKS* (best kept secret)!!
-MCAT Prep Course Discounts Psssst!
+These MCAT prep class discounts are our BKS* (best kept secret)!!
+Psssst!
 We're about to share a valuable secret...reserved for premedFAQ.com visitors ONLY.
-Some of the MCAT prep course companies have passed along to us, so we'll pass along to you, their deepest discounts, to help fit a [...]
+Some of the MCAT prep class discounts the companies have passed along to us, we're passing along to you.
+They are generously offering some of their deepest MCAT prep course discounts, to help fit a [...]

 A GPA MCAT combo of 3.7/32 will give you a 75% chance of at least one acceptance.
 But there's a lot of anecdotal evidence that with lower numbers on both fronts (a 3.6/30) you could still get through with great ECs, LORs, and an excellent personal interview!

 The self-paced MCAT prep class: smart option?
 On this website, we've assembled lots of advice to help you choose the best MCAT prep route: 1.
 You can study independently, using one or more book sets.
 Check out our review of several top MCAT prep book sets here.
 2. You can take an MCAT live prep course, [...]